 Click here to register for attending this and future episodes of The Portrait Conversation.

 The Portrait Conversation welcomes special guest Dr. Nicholas Cole, Senior Research Fellow at Pembroke College, Oxford University, who studies the political thought of the eighteenth and nineteenth centuries and the history of democratic institutions.
-In this conversation we will discuss the evolution of constitutional democracies, the debate at the U.S. Constitutional Convention of 1787 over the Electoral College, and implications for today.
+In this conversation we will discuss the evolution of constitutional democracies and Dr. Cole’s development of the Quill Project, an astounding online resource that meticulously catalogues the day-by-day discussions, debates, negotiations and compromises of the United States Constitutional Convention of 1787.
+We discuss, from a historical perspective with a focus on what happened during the Constitutional Convention, such pertinent topics of today such as the nature of compromise, impeachment and the Electoral College.

 Dr. Cole’s particular interests are the influence of classical political thought on America’s first politicians, and the search for a new ‘science of politics’ in post-Independence America.